How to Make a Box Fan Quieter

 Method 10: Tighten Loose Screws or Knobs

 If the problem is with screws or knobs that are loose, then simply tighten them.
 You can do this by using a screwdriver to turn them in a clockwise motion.
 If you have any difficulties doing so, then ask someone for help.
+You should also periodically check and tighten any screws or knobs to ensure that they do not become loose again.
+This will help prevent any unnecessary noise from your box fan.

-Some Tips and Suggestions to Reduce Fan Noise
+Some Tips and Suggestions to Reduce Fan Noise:

-Here we have given some tips on how to make a box fan quieter.
+Here, we have given some tips on how to make a box fan quieter.

 1. Lightly sand the fan blades with medium-grit sandpaper.
 This will remove any loose material and smooth out any small imperfections that might be scratching the fan’s surface, reducing noise.